Kremlin: Soviet period

 The Soviet government moved from Petrograd (present-day Saint Petersburg) to Moscow on 12 March 1918.
 Vladimir Lenin selected the Kremlin Senate as his residence.
 Joseph Stalin also had his personal rooms in the Kremlin.
 He was eager to remove all the "relics of the tsarist regime" from his headquarters.
 Golden eagles on the towers were replaced by shining Kremlin stars, while the wall near Lenin's Mausoleum was turned into the Kremlin Wall Necropolis.

 The Chudov Monastery and Ascension Convent, with their 16th-century cathedrals, were demolished to make room for the military school.
 The Little Nicholas Palace and the old Saviour Cathedral were pulled down as well.

-In 1939, the Molotov-Ribbentrop pact was signed here.

 During the Second World War, in order to confuse the German pilots, the towers were repainted with different colors and covered with wooden tents.
 Every roof was painted rusty brown so as to make them indistinguishable from typical roofs in the city.
 The grounds, paved with cobblestone, were covered up with sand.
 Tents painted to look like roofs were stretched over the gardens, and the facades of the buildings were also painted.